makubacki/tianocore.github.io/How-to-Build-With-Stuart.md

 - Because we are building a platform build file, the build command will be `stuart_build` instead of `stuart_ci_build` to compile the code

+As a one-time step (and when binary dependencies are updated):

+`stuart_update -c PlatformBuild.py`

+Then to build:

 `stuart_build -c PlatformBuild.py -a IA32,X64 TOOL_CHAIN_TAG=VS2019`

 If you want to run CI checks such as CI plugins, you can use `stuart_ci_build` with the CI build file.